 You and your team are the keepers of history and knowledge on the work.
-Ensure that requirement assessments, project plans, customer requests, afteraction reviews, and processes are clearly documented.
+Ensure that requirement assessments, project plans, customer requests, after-action reviews, and processes are clearly documented.

-Build a transition schedule
+Build a transition schedule.

 Work with the receiver to create a schedule with milestones for transition.
-Focus on small pieces with each milestone, ensuring stability in the process.
+Focus on small pieces with each milestone, to ensure stability in the process.
 Be agile with the schedule and adjust as needed.